 Why Word Problems Feel So Tricky for Students

-If you’ve ever listened closely as your students work through word problems, you already know many aren’t struggling with the math.
+If you’ve ever listened closely as students work through word problems, you already know many aren’t struggling with the math.
 They’re struggling with the story.
 So often, the biggest roadblock isn’t addition, subtraction, multiplication, or division.
-It’s figuring out what the situation is actually asking.
+It’s figuring out what the problem is actually asking.
 When our students feel unsure, they instinctively reach for shortcuts.
-They latch onto a keyword.
+They rely too heavily on a keyword.
 They look for the first two numbers they can pluck out.
-They try to match patterns instead of understanding the problem.
+They try to match patterns rather than understand the problem.
 I used to see it happen all the time.

-Another thing that gets in the way is readability and vocabulary.
+And it's not just shortcuts.
+Readability and vocabulary can get in the way, too.
 Even the most carefully written problems include words like product, foot, area, or gross.
 All of these carry both mathematical meaning and everyday meaning.
-When your students trip over vocabulary, they can lose the whole thread.
-Before they know it, they're solving something the story never asked.
-If your kiddos can understand the situation, they can handle the math.
+When students get stuck on vocabulary, they can lose sight of what the problem is asking.
+Students can end up solving a problem that the situation never asked for, without even realizing it.
+Once students understand the situation, the math becomes accessible.

 Helping Students Make Sense of the Story Behind the Numbers

-Another powerful move is having your students label what each number represents.
+Another powerful move is having students label what each number represents.
 Students can easily lose track of what each number means if they rush in without a plan.
-When your students write things like 12 = number of trays or 3 = cups per batch, the meaning of the numbers helps to make the story clearer.
-Multi-step tasks feel less overwhelming because your students can follow their own thinking trail.
+Labeling numbers, such as "12 represents the number of trays" or "3 represents the number of cups per batch," clarifies the story.
+When students notice the role each number plays in a problem, they can make sense of the situation and choose an effective strategy.

 There’s also modeling.
-Giving your students manipulatives, mini whiteboards, or even scrap paper to sketch the situation helps them visualize the math in a way that words alone can’t accomplish.
+Giving students manipulatives, mini whiteboards, or even scrap paper to sketch the situation helps them visualize the math in a way that words alone can’t accomplish.
 I’ve had kids act out problems, use counters, draw array models, or create bar diagrams.
-All of these methods focus their thinking on what’s happening in the word problem, not just what numbers appear.
+These methods focus student thinking on what’s happening in the word problem, not just on what numbers appear.

-Why Wordless Number Problems Belong in Your Classroom
+Why Numberless Word Problems Belong in Your Classroom

 This is such a powerful way to interrupt the habit of number plucking.
 Suddenly, their reasoning shifts from wondering what to do with the two numbers to understanding what’s happening.
-Once your students learn to read the situation instead of reading for a shortcut, everything changes.
+Once students learn to read the situation rather than read for a shortcut, everything changes.
 Their problem-solving improves.
 Their confidence grows.
 The math starts clicking.

 A Visual Path Through Solving Word Problems